dpsutton/resize-window/readme.md

-characters, checking if that character is associated to anything in the list and checking if `(+ char 32)` is associated to anything in the list (which is just the uppercase version (or is it? now its a bug).
-If lower case matches, do it, it uppercase matches something, then make sure that's ok and do it but with the `rm-capital-argument` invoking.
+characters, checking if that character is associated to anything in the list and checking if `(+ char 32)` is associated to anything in the list (which is just the uppercase version (or is it? now its a bug)).
+If lower case matches, do it, if uppercase matches something, then make sure that's ok and do it but with the `rm-capital-argument` rather than `rm-default-argument`.